diffblue/gitlab/doc/administration/sidekiq.md

 1. Save the file and [reconfigure GitLab](restart_gitlab.md#omnibus-gitlab-reconfigure) for the changes to take effect.

-When TLS is enabled, the same `port` and `address` will be used as described above.
+When TLS is enabled, the same `port` and `address` are used as described above.
 The metrics server cannot serve both HTTP and HTTPS at the same time.

 ## Configure health checks